YubicoLabs/yed-spoke-example/README.md

 15. Drag the **Shipment Messages** data pill from the data pane next to the **More Details** text
 16. Clicke **Done**

+Challenge: If the shipment fails, return the Shipment State Message and Shipment Messages to the user to fix any errors.

 ## Test the flow
 ---